robertvanoverbeek/AirflowTutorial/README.md

-# Hands-on Airflow Tutorial using Google Cloud Composer
+# Hands-on Airflow tutorial using Google Cloud Composer

 ### 1. Introduction
 The aim of this Airflow tutorial is to explain the main principles of Airflow and to provide you with a hands-on working example to get you up to speed with Airflow.
 Following the definition of Airflow, 'Airflow is a platform to programmatically author, schedule and monitor workflows.
 Airflow is not a data streaming solution.